snyuryev/Blink-edison/README.md

 # Blink-edison

 Blink-edison is simple application for Intel Edison and Node.js.
 Download this application to your Intel Edison device and run it.
-And you will be able to manipulate your on-board led with requests from web.
-Also you could download the second part - Blink-swift and install application to your iPhone.
+And you will be able to manipulate your onboard led with requests from web.
+Also you could download the [second part - Blink-swift](https://github.com/snyuryev/Blink-swift/) and install application to your iPhone.

+Application structure:
+---

+* index.js - start point for the application
+* server.js - run server
+* router.js - route incomming requests
+* requestHandlers.js - handle incomming resuests
+* package.json - configuration file
+* Gruntfile.js - allows you to upload your app (and all files) with one click

 You can get access to your onboard led with browser.
 For example - checking the status.
+Do not forget to change the local name - mine is "salty.local".

 ```swift
 let kStatusURLString : String = "http://salty.local:8888/status"